 Marham weren’t busy, and quickly gave me a basic service.
 They also provided their local weather on request – wind was 130 at 3knots, so would be fine for landing on the longer 800m runway 20.
 I kept on their frequency while making a standard overhead join, a planned low pass (where I was a bit high, due to being on regional pressure setting rather than local QNH) and a circuit to land.
 A runner stopped while I taxied past to the parking area.
 The surface is concrete and appears to be swept – I didn’t come across loose stones or chippings.

 After filling in the movements log in the “control hut”, I walked into the village – it’s not far.
 Great Massingdon is one of those archetypal British villages that wouldn’t be far out of place on Midsomer Murders (except it’s not in Wiltshire or Somerset).
 It has all the important elements – village green, duck pond, church, post office/shop. village hall and a thriving pub.
 The village website is a mine of information and hosts the monthly village newsletter.
-There’s even a beauty parlour in a converted chapel.
-I expect it’s a popular place for locals to come at weekends.
+There’s even a beauty parlour in a converted chapel (Update: No longer in business).
+I expect the village is a popular place for locals to come at weekends.

 After walking around the village and soaking up the atmosphere, I returned, made a few quick checks and departed.
 I tried to raise Marham on the radio while still on the ground, without success.
 I backtracked the main runway, quickly completed power checks and departed according to the noise abatement procedure.
 Marham quickly responded to my next call and there was little to say until departing their zone.